appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 vi clean-minio.sh
 ```

-- Paste the content below to the file and save it.
+- Paste the content below into the file and save it.
 Don't forget to edit the `MINIO_SECRET_KEY` variable according to yours.

 ```bash
 #!/bin/bash